whosonfirst/go-whosonfirst-spatial/README.md

 ## IMPORTANT

-DO NOT TRY TO USE THIS YET.
 It is work in progress.
+It works... until it doesn't.
+It is not documented.

 _Once complete this package will supersede the [go-whosonfirst-pip-v2](https://github.com/whosonfirst/go-whosonfirst-pip-v2) package._